yashrajbasan627/ssr/readme.md

-1. Because we are using ts+tsx lots of unnecessary file we need to create to compile main index.ts file. i created start.ts file because index.ts was not allowing to import tsx expression file.
-This thing will make harder to manage the large codebase
+1. Because we are using ts+tsx lots of file we need to create to compile main server/index.tsx file. i created start.ts which will bootup server while index.ts focused on logic and routes.
+This thing will make harder to manage the large codebase. we will face this kind of problems as codebase grows larger and more nested folder structure create

-2. because we are using hydration. server render and client render should be same otherwise process of event attaching will not happen. because i used props. i need to serialize prop data in server file and index.ts file. it took lot of time. faced lot of mismatch between server rendered html and client side rendered html
+2. Because we are using hydration. server render and client render should be same otherwise process of event attaching will not happen. because i used props. i need to serialize prop data in server file and client side file. it took lot of time. faced lot of mismatch between server rendered html and client side rendered html

-3.
+3. We need to write our own custom webpack config for optimization and hot module reload. kind of on every change we need to build.